Pavel-Zdanovich/melotrack/README.md

 # [Melotrack](https://pavel-zdanovich.github.io/melotrack/)
-Melotrack is a melo-intellectual game, the essence of which is to solve riddles encrypted in various ways that are directly related to music.
+Melotrack is a musical quiz.
+Recognize the music, solve the riddle and type the answer.

 # Installing / Getting started
 Just do it :)